 Large companies often require a CFO to have at least ten years of experience in helping to manage an enterprise’s financial affairs.
 This might include previous roles as a controller, director of accounting, or vice president of finance.

-CFOs also need a broad knowledge related to the industry they're working in.
+CFOs also need broad knowledge related to the industry they're working in.
 This is important as each sector has its own needs and objectives.
 Additionally, each industry may have a totally different approach to documenting business transactions.

-Duties and responsibilities of a CFO
+Duties and Responsibilities of a CFO

 The CFO usually reports to the CEO and the board of directors and might have a seat on the board.
 They hire and fire staff, provide direction to finance team members and oversee the preparation of financial statements.